A Lesson by Mingyur Rinpoche

 c) Vipassana Meditation (gaining correct insight).

 The attached link explores the benefits of Samatha Meditation which helps make you calmer and more relaxed.
-Mingyur Rinpoche states that practicing these three specific meditations will help address: depression, anger, fear, doubt, loss of self-esteem.
+Mingyur Rinpoche states that practicing these three specific meditations will help address: depression, anger, fear, doubt, and loss of self-esteem.